jantursky/orderlord-help-kds/docs/printers/receipt-printer/how-to-configure-epson-printer.md

 			1. open the **Network settings**, select **Wi-fi** and click on **Advanced**
 			1. switch to **TCP/IP** tab and search for these data: **IPv4 address** = IP address of the PC.
 Use the first 3 numbers from this IP address to set up the IP address of your printer, and add the 4th number as a unique ID between 1-255.
 For example, if the IP is _192.168.20.1_ on the PC, you may use _192.168.20.21_ for the printer. **Subnet Mask** = Subnet Mask, **Router** = Default Gateway

 1. Once all the data is added to the printer in **Epson Net Config**, you can refresh in the tool and the IP address will be visible.
 Now you should be able to find the printer in POS app Epson Discovery.
-If it's not possible, try to type the newly assigned IP address of the printer directly on the configuration screen and try to do **Test print**.
-It's because your network could be designed that way, that the devices are not directly discoverable through Epson discovery, so you need to input the IP address directly and do **Test print**.
+If it's not possible, try to type the newly assigned IP address of the printer directly on the configuration screen and try to do **Test print**. <span class="text-red-200">It's because your network could be designed that way, that the devices are not directly discoverable through Epson discovery</span>, so you need to **input the IP address directly** and do **Test print**.